2023 Tripura Legislative Assembly election: Tipraland Movement

-The Tipraha Indigenous Progressive Regional Alliance (TIPRA) has demanded a separate state called Tipraland.
+The Tipraha Indigenous Progressive Regional Alliance (TIPRA) has demanded a separate state for the Kokborok-speaking Tripuri population called Tipraland to be created out of the Bengali Hindu majority state from the areas included under the Tripura Tribal Areas Autonomous District Council.
 However the ruling party BJP refuses to bifurcate the state.
 TIPRA party also has won elections in 2021 Tripura Tribal Areas Autonomous District Council election.
 The TTADC areas have 20 of the 60 Assembly seats in Tripura Legislative Assembly.

 Ruling BJP has offered talk with the TIPRA party for their demand.
 Former Chief Minister Biplab Kumar Deb stated that demands by TIPRA are not possible without BJP.
 But Chief Minister, Manik Saha said that Tipraland is not possible.

 Home Ministry on 25 January 2023 called upon TIPRA leadership to discuss the issue of Greater Tipraland.
 The talk however did not result in any announcement as the delegates did not reach to any agreement.

 Bru refugees

 Bru refugees who are living in shelters are demanding food and monetary help.
 They are demanding faster rehabilitation.

 Campaigns

 Bharatiya Janata Party

 Prime Minister Narendra Modi visited Agartala, Tripura on 18 December 2022 and addressed a public meeting.
 He was welcomed by his supporters at the city.
 He praised the work done by the BJP government and said that Tripura is becoming logistics hub of northeast India.